 The following overview sums up Rules for Growth, a Kauffman-published book that examines how laws and institutions affect economic growth and how thoughtful adjustments in these rules can help make growth happen.

 While Brazil, China, India, and other emerging economies have ridden out the storm reasonably well, most European economies and the United States have grown unusually slowly since bottoming out some time in 2009, while racking up enormous debts for economic stimulus and various financial bailouts.

 People desperate to find work after long periods of unemployment need jobs now, while those who fear getting laid off need the comfort of knowing that a growing economy will sustain their employers' economic health, or, at the very least, boost their prospects for finding jobs elsewhere.

 Policy adjustments to spur entrepreneurship and innovation, in particular, can get short shrift, even though a substantial body of economic evidence shows that innovation is the most important "factor of production" behind economic growth in developed economies, and that entrepreneurship, in turn, is a principal means by which innovations find their way into economies and societies.

 In particular, what's missing is consideration of the ways that our laws and legal institutions might be changed, at essentially no cost to taxpayers, to promote the entrepreneurial activity and innovation that enable firms and economies to grow.

 Unfortunately, the relevant scholarly research on this subject is sparse.
 Broadly speaking, the law and economics literature, which one would think would be most apt, largely has concentrated on what economists call "static efficiency"—that is, ways of making economies more efficient in the short run using existing resources and knowledge.

-Rules for Growth
+The Genesis of Rules for Growth

 But, as we balance the tradeoffs between growth and other values, the odds of smart decisions will improve immeasurably if we understand the interaction between rules and outcomes.